-After the completion of construction and commissioning of the substations, the amount of activity on site will decrease substantially as the substations are designed to be monitored and controlled remotely.
-For safety and security reasons, only authorised personnel are permitted access to substation compounds.
+After the completion of construction and commissioning of the switching station, the amount of activity on site will decrease substantially as the switching station is designed to be monitored and controlled remotely.
+For safety and security reasons, only authorised personnel are permitted access to switching station compounds.
 Regular security checks will also be carried out.
-Remotely controlled operational cameras will be installed as remote video monitoring of the substation enables a quick response to issues.
+Remotely controlled operational cameras will be installed as remote video monitoring of the switching station enables a quick response to issues.

 Facilities exist for manual and emergency site control, should this be necessary.
-Maintenance staff will carry out routine inspections of the substation and detailed maintenance of all plant and equipment at regular intervals.
+Maintenance staff will carry out routine inspections of the switching station and detailed maintenance of all plant and equipment at regular intervals.
 Additional inspections may be required as a result of equipment failure, damage, modifications and upgrades.

-During the routine inspections, the substation and items of plant will be inspected for signs of unusual wear, corrosion or damage.
+During the routine inspections, the switching station and items of plant will be inspected for signs of unusual wear, corrosion or damage.
 Faults and defects will be reported to maintenance staff who will rectify any problems identified.

-Substation equipment is designed with a service life in excess of 40 years with refurbishment scheduled every 15 years and is very reliable under most conditions.
+Switching station equipment is designed with a service life in excess of 40 years with refurbishment scheduled every 15 years and is very reliable under most conditions.
 Apart from the detailed visual inspections that maintenance staff undertake, routine maintenance will be carried out periodically depending on the type and make of the item of plant concerned.

-Vegetation regrowth control within the substation compound and under the incoming power supply transmission lines will be undertaken to maintain electrical safety clearances between the conductors and vegetation.
+Vegetation regrowth control within the switching station compound and under the incoming power supply transmission lines will be undertaken to maintain electrical safety clearances between the conductors and vegetation.